SoftSimu/CellSim3D/readme.md

 ##### celldiv.py

-This is contains the interface to the binary format of the trajectory.
+This is the interface to the binary format of the trajectory.
 It can be used to read the trajectory into numpy arrays.

 ##### render.py